alanperezse/Connect-4/README.md

 ### To play:
 The server will get the user response using php _GET array.
 Responses by the server will be in JSON format, which can be interpreted by the Dart client provided in the client repository.
+Run the php server in localhost:8000 (or some other url), and then follow the indications from the Dart repository.